TRANSFER GOSSIP

 AND FINALLY

 Sunderland midfielder Jordan Henderson, who is hoping to make his England debut against France on Wednesday, has revealed that his first taste of professional football was being photographed on the shoulders of Manchester United winger Ryan Giggs as a three-year-old on holiday in Majorca.
-Full story: The Guardian
+Full story: The Guardian BBC AFRICAN PRAYER OF THE YEAR

 The five candidates for the 2010 BBC African Footballer of the Year award have been revealed on the BBC's African sports programme Fast Track.

 Ghana pair Asamoah Gyan and Andre 'Dede' Ayew, Cameroonian Samuel Eto'o, and Yaya Toure and Didier Drogba of Ivory Coast are included on the list.
+The winner will be decided by African football fans, who have until 10 December to vote for their choice.

 Voting for the award will take place via text and online.